PVC-U

 The minimum requirements for a PVC-HI grade is precisely defined in section 5 of the international standard ISO 6993-1 “Buried, high-impact poly(vinyl chloride) (PVC-HI) piping systems for the supply of gaseous fuels — Part 1: Pipes for a maximum operating pressure of 1 bar (100 kPa)”:

-PVC-HI transport natural gas – and is fit for hydrogen
+PVC-HI pipes transports natural gas – and are fit for hydrogen distribution

 PVC-HI is how the material should be designated when a pipe comply with ISO 6993-1 (see section 12 of the standard).
 This grade is the only accepted since the late 70s for pipes supplying natural gas.
 60,000 km of PVC-HI pipes are installed in the Netherlands only.
 Read more about PVC pipes for natural gas.

-Studies show new and existing PVC-HI pipelines are fit for transport of hydrogen, which is a pillar for Europe's green energy future.
-PVC4Pipes is proactively contributing to the expand the knowledge base developed by Kiwa and Netbeheer Nederland during the last two decades.
-Read the latest studies:
+Studies show new and existing PVC-HI pipelines are fit for distribution of hydrogen, which is a pillar for Europe's green energy future.
+PVC4Pipes is proactively contributing to the expand the knowledge base developed by Kiwa Technology and Netbeheer Nederland during the last two decades.
+Read more: